arosenaos/arosenaos.github.io/project.md

 2) Calculate the relative importance of soil moisture vs. surface atmospheric properties in predicting APEs.

 ## Data

-Here is an overview of the dataset, how it was obtained and the preprocessing steps taken, with some plots!

-- I used three products from the  U.S. Department of Energy’s Atmospheric Radiation Measurement (DOE ARM) Southern Great Plain (SGP) central facility (CF) and the region within a 50-km radius of the CF for the warm season months (May - September) within the period of 2001-2019.
+This study used three products from the  U.S. Department of Energy’s Atmospheric Radiation Measurement (DOE ARM) Southern Great Plain (SGP) central facility (CF) and the region within a 50-km radius of the CF for the warm season months (May - September) within the period of 2001-2019.
 The data is publically available at this website: https://www.arm.gov/data/.

 1) Product 1: SONDEWNPN
 Description: Radiosonde balloon observations to obtain atmospheric surface variables.
 The variables of interest in this study were temperature, humidity, pressure and dewpoint.
 All profiles used in this study were measured at 11:30 LST.
 This time was selected because it best represents the preconditions of afternoon convection.